Kale is a versatile ingredient and one of the healthiest foods around. Read all about the nutrition and health benefits of this superfood!

-Kale is considered a superfood because it’s a great source of vitamins and minerals and it also contains several other compounds that are beneficial for your health.
+Kale is considered a superfood because it’s a great source of vitamins and minerals.
+It also contains several other compounds that are beneficial for your health.
 It has very high levels of Vitamins A, C and K-one cup of chopped kale provides well more than your recommended daily allowance of these vitamins.
-It also is a good source of Vitamin B6, calcium, thiamine, folate, iron and several other nutrients.
+It is also a good source of Vitamin B6, calcium, thiamine, folate, iron and several other nutrients.
 It is low in calories, fat and cholesterol and is a good source of fiber and protein.

 Try some of these ideas:

 - Sauté kale with some olive oil, shallots, garlic, and a pinch of red pepper flakes- finish with a squeeze of lemon or balsamic vinegar

 - Add it to your stir fries instead of broccoli- it tastes great with Asian flavors like ginger, garlic and soy sauce

 - Mix up your salad greens- try using raw kale in your next salad instead of lettuce or spinach